aaron-fl/yaclipy_tools/README.md

 # yaclipy-tools

-These are a collection of wrappers around common system tools that works with [yaclipy](https://pypi.org/project/yaclipy)
+This is a collection of wrappers around common system tools that works well with [yaclipy](https://pypi.org/project/yaclipy)

 ## Tools

+* openssl
 * shasum
 * md5
 * gpg
+* nginx
+* grep
+* gpg
+* curl

 The set of tools can easily be extended by subclassing SysTool